Key Stage One

 This session introduces and supports children’s knowledge of what fossils are and what they can tell us about the past.
 Children get to take part in a mini-excavation of real Jurassic fossils, as well as make a clay ammonite and an ichthyosaur puppet to take home with them.

 Meet Brian the very old teddy bear and Harry the very new teddy bear.
 Are they the same?
 How are they different?
 This session allows children to discover (and play with!) a selection of toys from Victorian times to present day, discuss how we can tell that some toys are older than others, and explore the different materials that toys are made from.

-You may have heard of the Great Fire of London, but have you heard of the Great Fire of St Ives or Needingworth?
+You may have heard of the Great Fire of London, but have you heard of the Great Fire of St Ives?
 This session is designed to support a local history topic.
-It introduces and develops children’s knowledge of what life was like in Huntingdonshire at the time of the fire and includes a walk through town, following the path of the fire and how quickly it spread as it moved through the town.
+It introduces and develops children’s knowledge of what life was like in St Ives at the time of the fire and includes a walk through town, following the path of the fire and how quickly it spread as it moved through the town.
 How did people try to fight the fire?
 What made it spread so quickly?

 Can’t find what you are looking for?